-The first step to receiving a soft tissue injury car accident settlement is always to seek medical care.
+The first step to receiving a settlement after a soft tissue injury from a car accident is always to seek medical care.
 Your health and wellness should come before any legal action, so be sure to visit the emergency room or your family doctor for a formal diagnosis and treatment plan right away.

 Once you begin the path to healing, reach out to a trusted personal injury lawyer with experience fighting soft tissue injury cases.
 An attorney will help you calculate the compensation you’re owed from your injury and negotiate with the insurance company on your behalf.

 Soft tissue injuries are stressful enough.
 Avoid the additional hassle of unpaid medical bills and insurance adjusters by seeking guidance from a qualified personal injury law firm.
 For more information on identifying a soft tissue injury and how to launch an injury claim, keep reading.

 A soft tissue injury is damage to the soft tissues in the body rather than to hard bones and cartilage.
 A soft tissue injury happens when the more fragile tissues suffer trauma, such as overuse, blunt force, or stretching.
 These injuries primarily occur to four main types of soft tissues.